RoohiDev/python-mini-projects/README.md

 ## Contributing

 PRs are welcome!
 Each new project must be in its own folder with a README (description, how to run, dependencies).
 Keep it clean, simple and beginner-friendly.

+## Support

+⭐ Star this repo if you find it useful!

 ## License